edv/docker-spotweb/README.md

 docker compose up -d
 ```

-Have a look at the rest of documentation for more fine tuned configuration.
+Have a look at the rest of the documentation for more fine tuned configuration.

 ## Advanced database configuration